alixdecr/PRAB/structural-characteristics/structural-characteristics.md

 This folder contains the structural characteristics of the REST APIs from the benchmark:

-- `structural-characteristics.pdf` is a PDF version, which is user-readable
+- `structural-characteristics.pdf` is a PDF version, which is user-readable.
-- `structural-characteristics.json` is a JSON version, which is machine-readable
+- `structural-characteristics.json` is a JSON version, which is machine-readable.
+- `visualisation` is a folder containing various visualisations (HTTP method distribution, route to query parameter ratio) for the benchmark, in PDF files.

 ### Structural Characteristics